Boomerang mechanism explaining the excess radio background: Introduction

-{\bf Introduction}.
-The Absolute Radiometer for Cosmology, Astrophysics and Diffuse Emission (ARCADE)~\cite{Fixsen:2009xn} has detected an excess radio background (ERB) in the 3--10 GHz frequency range with respect to the Cosmic Microwave Background (CMB) thermal spectrum.
+The Absolute Radiometer for Cosmology, Astrophysics and Diffuse Emission (ARCADE 2)~\cite{Fixsen:2009xn} has detected an excess radio background (ERB) in the 3--10 GHz frequency range with respect to the Cosmic Microwave Background (CMB) thermal spectrum.
 The excess is statistically significant (more than $5\sigma$) and cannot be explained by known population of sources since they give a contribution to the effective temperature that is 3--10 times smaller than the measured one~\cite{Singal:2017jlh}.
 Moreover, different observations place a strong upper limit on the anisotropy of the ERB that is, therefore, extremely smooth~\cite{Holder:2012nm}.
 This represents a strong constraint for an astrophysical origin and, therefore, the ERB is currently regarded as a mystery~\cite{Singal:2017jlh}.
 The Tenerife Microwave Spectrometer (TMS) will soon take data in the 10--20 GHz frequency range \cite{2020SPIE11453E..0TR,Alonso-Arias:2021quq} and might, therefore, help to shed light on this mystery.
-It was noticed that radiative relic neutrino decay can potentially explain the ARCADE excess~\cite{Chianese:2018luo}.
-Recently, we have shown that such a solution indeed fits very well the six ARCADE data points between 3--10 GHz giving rise to an excess~\cite{Dev:2023wel}.
-It predicts an effective (radiometric) temperature for the non-thermal photons produced by the decays of one of the relic neutrino species, given by \be T_{\gamma_{\rm nth}}(E,0) \simeq {6\,\zeta(3)\over 11 \, \sqrt{\Omega_{{\rm M}0}}}\, {T_{0}^3 \over E^{1 / 2}\, \Delta m_1^{3 / 2} } \, {t_0 \over \tau_1} \,\left(1 +{a_{\rm D}^3 \over a_{\rm eq}^3} \right)^{-{1 \over 2}} \, , \ee where $t_0=4.35 \times 10^{17}\,{\rm s}$ is the age of the Universe, $T_0=(2.725 \pm 0.001){\rm K}$ is the photon temperature at the present time measured by the Far Infrared Absolute Spectropho- tometer (FIRAS) instrument~\cite{Fixsen:2009ug}, $\D m_1 \equiv m_1 - m_0 \ll m_1$ is the mass difference between the lightest active neutrino and the new sterile state, $\tau_1$ is the neutrino lifetime, $E \leq \D m_1$ is the energy of the photon at the present time.
-For the definition and values of the other cosmological parameters in Eq.~\eqref{Tgammanth}, we refer the reader to Ref.~\cite{Dev:2023wel}.
+It was noticed that radiative relic neutrino decay can potentially explain the ARCADE 2 excess~\cite{Chianese:2018luo}.
+Recently, we have shown that such a solution indeed fits very well the six ARCADE 2 data points between 3--10 GHz giving rise to an excess~\cite{Dev:2023wel}.
+It predicts an effective (radiometric) temperature for the non-thermal photons produced by the decays of one of the relic neutrino species, the lightest for definiteness, given by \be T_{\gamma_{\rm nth}}(E,0) \simeq {6\,\zeta(3)\over 11 \, \sqrt{\Omega_{{\rm M}0}}}\, {T_{0}^3 \over E^{1 / 2}\, \Delta m_1^{3 / 2} } \, {t_0 \over \tau_1} \,\left(1 +{a_{\rm D}^3 \over a_{\rm eq}^3} \right)^{-{1 \over 2}} , \ee where $t_0=4.35 \times 10^{17}\,{\rm s}$ is the age of the Universe, $T_0=(2.725 \pm 0.001){\rm K}$ is the photon temperature at the present time measured by the Far Infrared Absolute Spectropho- tometer (FIRAS) instrument~\cite{Fixsen:2009ug}, $\D m_1 \equiv m_1 - m_0 \ll m_1$ is the mass difference between the lightest active neutrino and the new sterile state, $\tau_1$ is the neutrino lifetime, $E \leq \D m_1$ is the energy of the photon at the present time.\footnote{{A discussion on the role of the absolute neutrino mass scale can be found in~\cite{Dev:2023wel}.}} For the definition and values of the other cosmological parameters in Eq.~\eqref{Tgammanth}, see Ref.~\cite{Dev:2023wel}.
 This expression can be used to fit the six data points measured by ARCADE 2 in the 3--10 GHz frequency range.
 The best fit is obtained for $\D m_1 \simeq 4.0 \times 10^{-5}\,{\rm eV}$ and $\tau_1 \simeq 1.46 \times 10^{21}\,{\rm s}$.
-As shown in Fig.~\ref{fig:bestfit}, it provides an excellent fit to the ERB temperature spectrum over a power-law fit with $\chi^2/{{\rm d.o.f.}} \simeq 1$ with 4 degrees of freedom (d.o.f.)~\cite{Dev:2023wel}.
+As shown in Fig.~\ref{fig:bestfit}, it provides an excellent fit to the ERB temperature spectrum, improving a simple power-law fit, with $\chi^2/{{\rm d.o.f.}} \simeq 1$ with 4 degrees of freedom (d.o.f.)~\cite{Dev:2023wel}.